 Causal-Comparative Research Design

 Still, on the air quality study, you might want to know what causes the respondents to behave positively or negatively towards emission testing.
-Does it have something to do with that person’s educational background?
-Or perhaps, his capacity to pay for emission testing.
+Does attitude have something to do with a person’s educational background?
+Or perhaps, their capacity to pay for emission testing?

 Experimental Research Design

 Using still the air quality study, you might now want to test if two groups of drivers behaved differently when one group was required to attend a seminar on air pollution, and the other group was not required to attend.